aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 3.2.
 Summary of Upgrade Steps (all versions)

-1. Login to your Organization Management (root) AWS account with administrative priviliges
+1. Login to your Organization Management (root) AWS account with administrative privileges
 2. Ensure a valid Github token is stored in secrets manager [(section 2.3.2)](#232-create-github-personal-access-token-and-store-in-secrets-manager)
 3. Review and implement any relevant tasks noted in the upgrade considerations in [section 3.1](#31-considerations)
 4. Update the config file in Code Commit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)